Find out more about filing Structured Annual Financial Reports, including details of the submission process.

 Step 4: checks and validation

-Files submitted to the NSM will be subject to checks against the filing guidelines and, where tagging is used, the taxomomy rules.
-If there are any errors generated, files will be rejected and will not be published on the NSM.
-Where a rejection occurs the submitter will be provided with an explanation.
-If only warnings are identified, the submission will be accepted and published.
-However, issuers are advised to review and address these warnings ahead of future submissions.
+Files submitted to the NSM will be subject to checks against the filing guidelines and, where tagging is used, the taxonomy rules.
+If there are any errors generated, files will be rejected and will not be filed on the NSM.
+Where a rejection occurs, the submitter will be notified and will need to resubmit using a new case.